-There’s Only One Way Out of This Mess
+There’s One Big Reason the U.S. Economy Can’t Reopen

 Yet so far the country has failed to do so.
 More than 10 weeks into the coronavirus crisis, still too few Americans are being tested for the coronavirus, and the country’s testing capacity is not growing fast enough, according to data collected by the COVID Tracking Project, a volunteer initiative housed within The Atlantic.
 This week, the U.S. tested about 264,000 people a day, the highest level in the pandemic so far.
 But experts say that if the country hopes to get its outbreak under control, it must double or triple the number of daily tests.
 Some propose expanding testing more than 75-fold.

 But to an almost astonishing degree, the U.S. has no national plan for achieving this goal.
-There is no effort at the federal level that has mustered anything like the funding, coordination, or real resources that experts across the political spectrum say is needed to safely reopen the county.
+There is no effort at the federal level that has mustered anything like the funding, coordination, or real resources that experts across the political spectrum say is needed to safely reopen the country.

 “Testing is your first fundamental step in a plan to keep infected people from susceptible people,” Ashish Jha, the K. T. Li Professor of Global Health at Harvard and the director of the Harvard Global Health Institute, told me yesterday.
 But the federal government has failed to expand testing capacity in any meaningful way, he said.